xpack/web-jekyll/_posts/releases/clang/2023-01-28-clang-v15-0-7-2-released.md

 The defaults are set to `libc++` and `compiler-rt`.

-For Intel Linux and Windows, multilib (32/64-bit) libraries are provided.
+For x64 GNU/Linux and Windows, multilib (32/64-bit) libraries are provided.

 ## LLVM libraries